at Prior Park College, Bath

 In addition to the main school building, there are purpose-built and well-equipped classrooms, a school hall for drama productions, discos and talent shows, arts and crafts and music rooms.

-Accommodation with a host family
+Accommodation with a host

-Elac families are chosen with great care by our accommodation officer, and are all known to us individually.
+Elac hosts are chosen with great care by our accommodation officer, and are all known to us individually.
 They offer a warm welcome and a secure environment in which to live and practise your English.

 Prior Park College is situated close to excellent residential areas.
-You will have breakfast and dinner with your family, as well as lunches at the weekend.
+You will have breakfast and dinner with your host, as well as lunches at the weekend.
 Lunches on Monday to Friday are taken in the school restaurant.

 Excursions from Bath